Zexyp/YapTeX/README.md

-*This document was build using YapTeX*
+*This document was built using YapTeX*